 It’s the time of the year when those of us in the Northern Hemisphere are enduring the warmer temperatures that come with the summer season.
 Although this is a basic fact, I’m still amazed by conversations with clients in the Southern Hemisphere, who discuss the very different conditions that their winter brings them.
 Forrester clients include businesses of all sizes, industries, and locations, but they have one thing in common: They are all approaching the end of the year and just starting to consider the challenges that lie ahead in 2023.

 Planning for an upcoming year is often stressful and clouded by uncertainties.
 Many companies are still recovering from the impact of the pandemic while staying mindful that a global economic downturn may be approaching.
 These conditions make it difficult to determine where marketing operations leaders should focus their upcoming efforts.
-Our Planning Guide 2023: Marketing Operations report can ease these concerns; it offers insight into trends, observations, and Forrester’s own recommendations.
+Our Planning Guide 2023: Marketing Operations report (client-only access) can ease these concerns; it offers insight into trends, observations, and Forrester’s own recommendations.

 Double Down On Harnessing Insights